 The Applied Environmental Biology Graduate Certificate in Regis College is a four-course program designed for students who are seeking to further their education in Environmental Biology while developing career relevant skills in environmental study design and data analysis, geographic information science, and environmental impact assessment.
-The Certificate is offered in eight-week accelerated evening-course format involving both weekly class meetings and associated online work.
+The Certificate is offered in an evening-course format involving both weekly class meetings and associated online work.

 - Complete the Certificate in as little as 10 months

 - The curriculum emphasizes skills crucial for success in the environmental workforce

 - The curriculum is rooted in the Jesuit philosophy of cura personalis, care for the whole person

 - Courses from the Academic Certificate may be applied to the M.S. in Environmental Biology degree

 - The beautiful campus is located between vibrant Denver and the Rocky Mountains

 Learn more about graduation rates, the median debt of students who completed this program and other important information regarding gainful employment for the current academic year.